czue/website/writing/sabbatical/_posts/2017-03-30-six-product-ideas.md

 Alright, now here's where you come in.
 I'd love to get your input on the six ideas I've listed.
 Dare I ask you to... pick a favorite?

+Keep in mind that ideally you'd be voting on not just what you'd like to see in the world the most, but what you think has the best chance of *earning revenue*.

 Just like last time this is totally anonymous and takes 3 seconds.

 <a class="cz-poll-link" href='https://www.survey-maker.com' poll='1028726x96B28005-43' style='width:100%; text-align:right;'>surveys</a>

+That's all for now.

+-Cory

 *Got a great product idea of your own you'd like to share?
 Got any stories or input on any of these or want to see one get built?